A seed of insecurity was planted the day I held my firstborn in my arms for the first time.

 - Mari, all 3 of your kids are healthy even though you could only nurse one of them.

-- It’s not your fault that nursing didn’t work for you all.
+- It’s not your fault that nursing didn’t work.

-- Nursing can be hard and painful.
-Your boobs will fall apart from incorrect latching.
+- Nursing can be hard and maybe painful.
+Your breast will fall apart from incorrect latching.

-- After children, your life IS going to look different, it IS going to change, so embrace the change.
+- Children will change your life!
+Your life will look different, it IS going to change, so embrace the change.
 Stop fighting it!

 - Not to mention your body is going to change.